rejeep/evm/README.md

 ## Usage

-In the Evm `bin` directory, there are two commands:
+In the Evm `bin` directory, there are a few commands:

 * `evm` - Manage Emacs packages
-* `emacs` - Emacs binary for currently selected Emacs package
+* `emacs/evm-emacs` - Emacs shim with currently selected Emacs package

 ### list